Dr Susan Sherratt

 The project aims to provide a visual summary of spatial processes in prehistoric and early historic times, such as the spread of farming, the formation of trade contacts, and the growth of urban systems, and to illustrate the development of settlement history at a variety of scales.
 In partnership with other projects and groups, it also aims to create a scholarly digital atlas (eventually including sites, environments, cultures and chronologies).
 Visual essays which explore a range of archaeological problems and themes are published in the ArchAtlas Journal.

-Other projects I am involved in:
+Other projects I am or have recently been involved in:

 Sinop Regional Archaeological Project